zxh3/kianalol/README.md

 # Kianalol

-Introducing Kianalol - the desktop app that free you from typing the in the address bar forever.
+Introducing Kianalol - the tool that frees you from typing the in the address bar forever.

 ## Installation